wuerges/vlsi_verification/README.md

 1. A solution to the [Problem B](http://cad-contest.el.cycu.edu.tw/problem_B/default.htm) of the ICCAD 2015 Contest.

-points on large designs in an effort to reduce their equivalence checking and function change problems.

 2. A verilog netlist parser written in haskell with [Parsec](https://wiki.haskell.org/Parsec).
 It turns a verilog netlist into a graph, with all ports converted to And an Not (nand synthesis), than can be easily manipulated using [fgl](http://hackage.haskell.org/package/fgl).